- Do you chalk your success up to luck, timing, or computer error?

 - Do you worry that it’s just a matter of time before you’re “found out?”

-You can learn more about the impostor syndrome on the blog.
+Read more about impostor syndrome on the blog.